MagicMotion/crypto-expert/README.md

 ## Welcome to Crypto Expert
-Crypto Expert is a ground-break
+Crypto Expert is a ground-breaking